diamonddelt/aws-solutions-architect-associate-prep/s3/notes.md

     * Server side encryption using `KMS` (Key Management Service) (SSE-KMS)
     * Server side encryption with `Customer Provided Keys` (SSE-C)

+## Versioning

+* Once you enable versioning, `you cannot disable it; you can only suspend it`.
+Think carefully about enabling it when individual objects in your bucket are `huge` in size and prone to change - this will quickly increase storage costs
+* You can enable `MFA Delete`, which requires a multi-factor authentication token to be input from a mobile device in order to even delete an S3 object. `MFA delete requires your security credentials and a serial number + space + 6 digit auth code`

 ## Charges for Usages

 - `Storage` = how much raw data are you storing?
 This costs per amount of data (GB)